RELLYDEVVY/Gym-website/README.md

 AOS - Animate On Scroll Library for animations

-Authors
-Gabriel - GYM-Website - RELLYDEVVY
+Author: Gabriel - GYM-Website - RELLYDEVVY
-See also the list of contributors who participated in this project.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details